byte-pushers/sterling-map-split-file/README.md

 Run
 ```
-> java -jar strsplit.jar <filename> <lines-per-file>
+> java -jar strsplit.jar <filename> <lines-per-file> [optional output directory]
 ```

-Output files are written to the working directory.
+Output files are written to the working directory by default.
+Specifying an optional output directory is possible.